Learn About Scottish and Family History

 What is the Argyll Colony Plus?

 The Argyll Colony Plus is the journal of the North Carolina Scottish Heritage Society.
-It began publication in 1986 and is included with membership in the Society.
-It is now published three times per year.
-The Argyll Colony Plus has many articles of interest and is a valuable resource.
+It began publication in 1986 and has continued through the years.
+Its archives now contain many articles of interest and is a valuable resource.
+Back issues may be ordered.
+See the Publications page for more information.
 The name, the Argyll Colony, derives from the emigration in 1739 of a group of settlers from Argyll, primarily Jura, Islay, Gigha and Kintyre, who settled in the Cross Creek area of North Carolina, now Fayetteville, and in and around present day Cumberland, Moore, Hoke, Harnett and other surrounding counties.
-The Plus indicates our interest in opening our study to include other early North Carolina families of Scottish descent and research which connects them to the early Scottish-Carolina emigrations.
+The “Plus” indicates our interest in opening our study to include other early North Carolina families of Scottish descent and to research which connects them to the early Scottish-Carolina emigrations.